jvolmer/cocktailMixer/README.md

 # Cocktail-Mixer

+> Interacting embedded devices mix and serve cocktails

+## Background

 This cocktail-mixer is composed of several self-driving miniature car, where each one transports a cocktail glas from filling station to filling station where different beverages are added.

-This project was initiated by the VDI Cologne Group 4-to-90 but it currently paused.
+This project was initiated by the VDI Cologne Group 4-to-90 but is currently paused.

+A new concept of the project is drafted [here](concept.org)

 ## Car